drewww/prism/docs/source/making-a-roguelike/part1.rst

 2. Find a valid path to the player.
 3. Move the kobold along that path.

-We can find the player by grabbing the :lua:class:`SensesComponent` from the kobold and seeing if it contains the player.
+We can find the player by grabbing the :lua:class:`Senses` from the kobold and seeing if it contains the player.

 .. code:: lua